My family of origin

 Realizing that my mother was not going to do anything to save me, I decided that the only thing I could do was to try to save myself.
 Unfortunately, I soon discovered that this was much easier said than done.

-I attended a leading university with dreams of becoming a Russian history professor.
+I attended an Ivy League university with dreams of becoming a Russian history professor.
 From ages 11 to 18, while other girls were busy hunting for boys, I spent my time reading anything I could get my hands on about Russia.
 My first letter to Russia was a condolence card for the 1989 death of my hero the late Dr. Andrei Sakharov, father of the hydrogen bomb, brilliant physicist, human rights activist, and 1975 Nobel Peace Prize winner.
 I thought I would earn my PhD in Russian history by age 29 and become an assistant professor and then tenured professor by age 36.
 I thought I would marry while working as an assistant professor and celebrate my achievement of tenure by giving birth to children.

 Unfortunately, my dreams of becoming a Russian history professor were shattered when I was only 18 years old.
 In my freshman year of college, I clashed with a very powerful professor in Russian studies and I made the mistake of publicly criticizing him in class for his consistently immoral defense of Stalin’s genocidal policies.
 I clearly did not understand that I was upsetting another powerful male ego through my inappropriate behavior.
 But when he gave me a B in his course as punishment for having criticized him publicly, I knew that my academic career dreams were over.